Stroke and TIA Prevention Clinic

 Our clinics are held on Wednesday afternoons from 1.00 pm to 5.00 pm, excluding public holidays.

-You can be referred from our Emergency Department, our specialist stroke unit or from your GP or another specialist doctor to use our services.
+You can be referred from our Emergency Department, our specialist stroke unit, from your GP or another specialist doctor to use our services.
 They need to send a referral to Prof Butcher explaining your medical history, relevant test results and what medicines you are taking.

 Once we have your referral we will send you your appointment letter in the post.
 If you provide your phone number you will receive a phone call 2 days before your appointment.